I’m going to try my hand at something personal today…

 So, the COVID-19 project started: building a website.
 Alright, you’ve got me — I didn’t learn coding from scratch so I could build my website from the ground up.
 Booo!
 But I did learn some basics, bought my own domain & hosting services, and got to grips with WordPress.

 I gathered some of my favourite articles I’d written, and linked them in one place.
 I also started posting my travel entries and other work on my site (just like this one).
-And this one.
-Turns out, I love this process; it never feels like work.
+Oh, and this one on writing and imperfection.
+And even some books reviews too, like this one on Vasily Grossman’s Life and Fate!
+Turns out, I love this process!
+It never feels like work.

 I’ve started getting rejection emails now with actual feedback.
 This may sound crazy, but that’s something hopeful.
 At first, I was getting zero responses from any applications!

 I’d spent so long thinking that things would work themselves out.
 Thinking that with a first-class degree and can-do spirit, I’d be ok.
 Right?
 Wrong.
 It’s a tough market out there, especially now.

 If I could go back, I would tell myself this earlier while I was at Uni.